Mrs. Helen Kingston was driving through the village market when her car came to a stop.

 "Yes, can’t I marry you?"

-Nadia blushed at Mrs. Helen's inquiry, but her mother, Lady Diane Harrison, arrived at the stall at that moment.
+Nadia blushed at Mrs. Helen's inquiry, but her mother, Lady Diane Harrison, arrived at the stall just then.

 "Nadia, what does this rich woman want to buy from us?
-I see she's distracting you from attending to other customers," Mrs. Diane said.
-She wore a green dress and looked from her daughter to Lady Helen.
+I see she's distracting you from attending to other customers," Mrs. Diane said, wearing a green dress as she looked from her daughter to Mrs. Helen.

-"Good afternoon, ma'am.
+"Good afternoon, madam.
 Is she your daughter?"
 Mrs. Helen asked.
 Under normal circumstances, she wouldn't be at the marketplace or standing in front of a small table asking questions.

 The sun was rising above the clouds and shining down on her expensive attire.
 However, after she saw Nadia, she couldn't look away and wanted her to marry her first son.